-Task 10: Fees and Recreation Cost-Recovery Policy
+• Task 10: Fees and Recreation Cost Recovery Policy

-- Recommend changes to the Recreation Cost Recovery Policy and existing fees.
+- Review the Recreation Cost Recovery Policy and existing fees and recommend any changes or modifications.
 Determine level of cost-recovery goals based on program types while calculating direct and indirect costs for programs and services.
 Compare recommended changes to surrounding agency fees for similar programs to determine market pricing.
 Recommend any changes to the existing Financial Assistance Program to ensure the program meets future needs in the community.

-• Task 11: Use of City's Parks, Open Space, and Facilities
+Task 11: Use of City's Parks, Open Space, and Facilities

-- Analyze historic use of City facilities and athletic fields, including the hours of use and residency rates of organized programs and organizations.
+- Identify various current uses of parks as well as the elements and amenities that are important to the public based on community feedback.
+Recommend additional or new elements desired by the community for existing and future parks to meet identified needs. - Analyze historic use of City facilities and athletic fields, including the hours of use and residency rates of organized programs and organizations.
 Recommend changes to the City's existing policies and practices, including the Athletic Field Use Policy.
 Recommend any changes to the times fields are available for organized use compared to general community use by location and clearly define the different types of organized sports programs.